devilcannon/devilcannon/README.md

 <br />
 <br />

-Hi, I'm Jesus🙌, a software engineer with six years of experience in developing web applications using .NET technologies and Angular.
+Hi, I'm Jesus🙌, a software engineer with six years of experience in developing web and native applications using .NET technologies and Angular.
 I currently work as a full-stack developer at @Jabil, where I design, code, test, and deploy software solutions that meet the needs and expectations of my clients.
 I enjoy learning new skills and technologies, and I am always eager to take on new challenges and solve complex problems.